+In order to ensure patient safety, no student/trainee should be taking full responsibility for an ultrasound examination until they have achieved formal clinical competency i.e. have successfully completed their summative assessments and received their ratified award for the relevant clinical area(s) of practice.
 Supervision is essential during the entire learning process for any CASE accredited award.
-In order to ensure patient safety, no student/trainee should be taking full responsibility for an ultrasound examination until they have achieved formal clinical competency i.e. until they have successfully completed their summative assessments and their award has been formally ratified by the appropriate examination board(s) for that clinical area of practice.